 This article is updated regularly. It was last updated in November 2019 

 Held in California, U.S., the ATISA will be presenting papers and facilitating discussion on 'Translation and Interpreting and/as Globalization: Redrawing the Boundaries of Translation and Interpreting'.
 The topic will be of particular interest to location-independent, freelance translators (the main reader-base of our Translators’ Hub), so why not consider attending?
 After all, you should be positioned as an experienced authority on the subject!

 The LREC is based in Slovenia and runs for almost a whole week.
 The conference dedicates certain days to presentations, and other days to practical workshops and tutorials.
 Whilst the conference is aimed primarily at the discussion of language resources, translators are a key part of facilitating them.
 Thus, translators can expect to find a wealth of relevant content and plenty of opportunity to find some new clients.

-Do any of these conferences sound particularly interesting to you?
-Do you think you might attend any?
-Thanks to social media, even if you can’t attend in person, you should still be able to participate online!
 Please let us know if you plan to be involved in any of these conferences in the comments section below.

 For more information on upcoming conferences, visit www.tomedes.com/conference